 2. Improve and rebuild:

-It is crucial to improve and rebuild the blog by adding fresh data, visuals, tables, and case studies.
+It’s crucial to improve and rebuild the blog by adding fresh data, visuals, tables, and case studies.
 Even Backlinko’s content study found that posts including the latest statistics and original visuals earn 94% more backlinks than just plain static content.

 3. EEAT alignment with visual optimisation